 - Available manufacture discounts

-We like using Edmunds because the information provided there gives us a good baseline for what kind of prices to expect.
+We like using Edmunds because the information provided gives us a good baseline for what prices to expect.

-For example, a quick search for a new Ford Transit shows all the available manufacture discounts for this particular vehicle.
-You will need to figure out how many of these discounts you may qualify for.
+For example, a quick search for a new Ford Transit shows all the available manufacturer discounts for this particular vehicle.
+You must figure out how many of these discounts you may qualify for.

 Now you know which vehicle you want to buy and the approximate price you expect to pay.
-It’s time to start reaching out to various dealerships in your area to start gathering real information and prices.
+It’s time to start contacting various dealerships in your area to gather real information and prices.

-But going straight to the dealerships without any prior research does you a huge disservice.
-At the dealership you won’t have any time to think and you may be rushed into a decision that you’re not 100% ready to make.
+But going straight to the dealerships without any prior research is a huge disservice.
+You won’t have time to think at the dealership, and you may be rushed into a decision you’re not 100% ready to make.

 Emailing the various dealerships in your area in advance allows you to consume the initial pieces of information at your own speed and without being pressured.
 Through e-mail, you will be able to: